tlvince/tlvince.github.io/_posts/2013-11-04-startup-programming.md

 ---
 title: Startup programming
 date: 2013-11-04 23:30:00 +0000
-abstract: Career advice for programmers, from a programmer
+description: Career advice for programmers, from a programmer
 ---

 Earlier in the year, I asked for advice on how to start a programming career in